TriangleDataCenter/Triangle-Simulator/README.md

 ## Reference

 - Taiji Data Challenge \& Triangle: [the TDC \& Triangle paper](TBD).
-- Researches on Laser interferometry modeling: e.g. [PhysRevD.107.083019](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.107.083019).
+- Research on Laser interferometry modeling: e.g. [PhysRevD.107.083019](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.107.083019).
+- Research on the numerical simulation of drag-free control:
 - We use [PyCBC](https://pycbc.org/pycbc/latest/html/) as an example for external waveforms.

 ## Contact